 STRATEGY AND IMPLEMENTAITON

-Within 120 days of closing, we evicted all remaining tenants and successfully fended off a lawsuit regarding the illegal cannabis dispensary.
+Within 120 days of closing, we evicted all remaining tenants.
 Over a 14-month planning and approval process we convinced the San Diego Historical Society that the building had nothing of architectural significance deserving of preservation.
 We collaborated with the local community to brand the building as The Wall and invited artists to design and paint murals on the project’s east and west exterior walls.

 The gut renovation of the structure included stripping the building to the studs and sandblasting all surfaces to expose brick and the original structural beams.
 With a modern, industrial aesthetic, we employed steel and glass finishes, a fully computerized lighting system that refracts natural light with solar tubes and incorporated a 100-square-foot green interior wall.
 The Wall now features all new life safety systems, new water service, and new MEP systems.